jnrdrgz/SDL2SquareGames/Snake/README.md

-A little infinite snake game
+A little infinite snake game.
+You can play with the arrows and use p to increase the velocity of snake and o to decrease.